ejholmes/octopart/README.md

 # Octopart

-TODO: Write a gem description
+This is a ruby gem that wraps the [Octopart API](http://octopart.com/api/documentation).

 ## Installation